Skip to main content.

 OSUN

-The Bard IWT Center for Liberal Arts and Sciences Pedagogy (CLASP) works with faculty and institutions in the Open Society University Network (OSUN) to promote student-centered teaching methods, writing-based teaching, and experiential learning.
+The Bard IWT Center for Liberal Arts and Sciences Pedagogy (CLASP) works with faculty and institutions in the Global Higher Education Alliance for the 21st Century (GHEA21) to promote student-centered teaching methods, writing-based teaching, and experiential learning.

 • International Network